India follows China's lead to widen use of coronavirus tracing app

 Critics, including a French hacker, have called on the government to make the app’s source code public, so that independent researchers can fully understand the technology.

-The government intends to do that, two senior officials from India’s technology ministry told Reuters, but declined to give a timeline.
+The government intends to do that, two senior officials from India technology ministry told Reuters, but declined to give a timeline.

-The technology ministry has previously said that the Aarogya Setu app can help authorities identify virus hot spots and better target health efforts, and that information would be used “only for administering necessary medical interventions”.
+India’s technology ministry says the Aarogya Setu app can help authorities identify virus hot spots and better target health efforts, and that information would be used “only for administering necessary medical interventions”.

-An official at the government think-tank, NITI Aayog, said last month that the app was a “temporary solution to a temporary problem”, adding that the country may have stumbled across “the initial building block for a India health stack”.
+An official at the government think-tank, NIT Aayog, said last month that the app was a “temporary solution to a temporary problem”, adding that the country may have stumbled across “the initial building block for a India health stack”.

 Critics say the government’s approach to the app is reminiscent of the Modi administration’s effort to make Aadhar, a biometric ID system, mandatory for everything from opening a new bank account to getting a mobile phone connection.